th13/ImageInterview/README.md

 // Function to print the image to the terminal func printImage(_ image: GreyscaleImage) {
-    // Print 'x' for black, inside the circle and '.' for white, outside the circle.
-    //
-    // For pretty alignment depending on your terminal font, you may also want to include
+    // NOTE: For pretty alignment depending on your terminal font, you may also want to include
     // a space after each characteer (e.g. x x x . . .)
 }